 Georgia Public Policy Foundation

 The Georgia Public Policy Foundation, established in 1991, is a trusted, independent resource for voters and elected officials.
 We provide actionable solutions to real-life problems by bringing people together.
-Our team produces a wealth of content about the bread-and-butter issues we cover from education and healthcare to taxes and transportation.
-Now the Foundation seeks a new team member to help grow our audience, ensuring our ideas and principles are understood and embraced by the public and policymakers alike.
+We seek a new team member to help explain the challenges – and opportunities – facing Georgians through investigative journalism.

 About the Opening

-- Safeguard the Foundation’s reputation for non-partisanship, attention to detail and factual accuracy, and avoidance of personal/ad hominem attacks
+- Maintain the Foundation’s reputation for non-partisanship, attention to detail and factual accuracy, and avoidance of personal/ad hominem attacks

 Personal Skills and Qualifications:

-- Passion for limited government, free enterprise and personal responsibility
+- An appreciation for limited government, free enterprise and personal responsibility

 - Results-oriented approach to setting priorities and managing time